PDIS/transcript/2022-11-15-Meeting-with-CAP.md

 In the current US federal law, it's still legal for these ecosystem to keep sending profiling information back to the PRC regime.
 It's a false sense of comfort if you only ban TikTok and not deal with the entire ecosystem.
 If, on the other hand, we take a more EU-like approach, and say that it's the other way around -- They have to earn it in order to collect any personal information, that's much more likely to work.

-That is to say, in situations when overcollection of profiling data would pose a high risk to the society, maybe we by default just don't do that, and evaluate on a case-by-case basis, as we already do in the field of health data, in the US around HIPAA.
+That is to say, in situations when over-collection of profiling data would pose a high risk to the society, maybe we by default just don't do that, and evaluate on a case-by-case basis, as we already do in the field of health data, in the US around HIPAA.

 If we treat ordinary people dancing to their phone cameras in a way that's consistent to how we treat financial and medical data, then we are looking at a much more effective regime to harmonize our data protection and cybersecurity laws.
 TikTok is certainly a symptom, but we need to treat the cause.